legesher/legesher/README.md

 ### Testing
 ### Deploying

 # Need Help?
 -   If you can't find the answer there, open an issue in this repository and add the label `question`.

-# Community :handshake:
+# Our People :handshake:
+Out community is full of inspiring people with a heart for others.
+Although it's rather small in comparison to the impact they've had, we'd like to recognize the people who have made this happen.

 ### Supporters
-This project is maintained by a [passionate community](https://github.com/madiedgar/Legesher/blob/master/community) (and) With Madi Co.
+This project is maintained by a [passionate community](https://github.com/madiedgar/Legesher/blob/master/community) (and) [With Madi Co.](https://withmadi.co).
 To give towards the development of this project, please visit our [Patreon page](https://www.patreon.com/madiedgar).

 ### Contact
 Questions?
 Comments?
 Drop us a line at [legesher@gmail.com](mailto:legesher@gmail.com) or join our [Slack channel](https://join.slack.com/t/codewithmadi/shared_invite/enQtNDM1NDU4NTY4MjA5LTc0ODAyNjM5OTI4ZjJlZjYxNTdhNWQ5OGE4MjNjNzRiMjBmZjczNTkxYTU1ZWFhZDg1NGY2OWRlMzhlOWMyODQ).